etendosoftware/docs/compiled_docs.md

 Your Etendo RX Edge Service is now accessible publicly with SSL security provided by Apache2.
 This setup ensures that the traffic between the clients and your Edge Service is encrypted and secure.
 Remember to keep your SSL certificates and Apache2 up to date for security and performance.
 ==ARTICLE_END==
 ==ARTICLE_START==
-# Article Title: Copilot Installation
+# Article Title: ✨ Getting Started
-## Article Path: /Developer Guide/Etendo Copilot/Copilot Installation
+## Article Path: /Developer Guide/Etendo Copilot/✨ Getting Started
 ## Article URL:
  https://docs.etendo.software/latest/developer-guide/etendo-copilot/installation
 ## Article Content: